maximumcalamity58/CanvasGradeAnalysisTool/README.md

 ### 2. Using Command Prompt (cmd)
 1. **Download and Extract**: Download the project from GitHub and unzip it into your desired directory.
-2. **Navigate in cmd**: Open a command prompt and ucd path/to/project/fol` to move into the project directory.
+2. **Navigate in cmd**: Open a command prompt and use `cd path/to/project/folder` to move into the project directory.
-3. **Run the Script**: Execute the commapython main`.
-This will run the main script, which:
+3. **Run the Script**: Execute the command `python main.py` This will run the main script, which:
    - Installs all required dependencies
    - Trains the model on generated data
    - Exports the model to ONNX format